 VARIABLE RATE LOAN

 Most Lenders offer a variable rate loan.
-The interest rate on these loans does exactly what the name suggests.
-It can vary with time depending on the market.
+The interest rate on these loans does exactly what the name suggests, it can vary over time depending on the market.
 Variable loans include basic, standard, or revolving line of credit products and are traditionally the most flexible.
-Variable loans generally allow you to offset your mortgage, make extra repayments and have access to redraw.
+Variable loans generally allow you to have offset accounts, make extra repayments and have loan redraw.
 It also allows you to pay your loan out early.

-Introductory or honeymoon rates give the customer a special reduced rate for the first part of their loan contract.
-It can be either fixed or variable.
-Generally the rate reverts to a standard or special variable rate when the honeymoon period ends.
+Introductory or honeymoon rates give the customer a special reduced rate normally for the first 2 or 3 years of their loan.
+It is normally a variable loan that reverts to a higher rate when the honeymoon period ends.
 The benefit of the introductory rate is that repayments are lower during the honeymoon period.
 This can give first home buyers or renovators some breathing space.

 BASIC OR “NO FRILLS” LOANS

-Many lenders offer a class of home loan which has a lower variable interest rate than their standard variable rate loan.
-The trade off is that these discount loans generally have less flexibility and fewer features, eg. no extra repayments can be made, the repayment level cannot be varied or no redraw is available.
+Many lenders offer a basic home loan which has a lower variable interest rate than their standard variable rate loan.
+The trade off is that these discount loans generally have fewer features (eg. no offset accounts) and may have additional fees.

 FIXED RATE LOANS

 Fixed loans generally allow a borrower to lock in an interest rate for a particular period of time, normally 1-5 years.
 Customers who choose a fixed rate know that their repayments will not change for the fixed period and that if interest rates rise or fall, their rate will remain the same.
-Features such as redraw or mortgage offset are usually not allowed during the fixed period of a loan.
+Features such as loan redraw or mortgage offset accounts are usually not available during the fixed period.
+If you pay your loan out during the fixed rate period (ie. refinance or sell your home), you may incur additional break costs.

 LINES OF CREDIT